-Concurrently with this offering, up to of shares of our common stock will be offered, by means of a separate prospectus supplement and accompanying prospectus, by the selling stockholders named therein (which may include affiliates of the underwriter), who will borrow such shares through lending arrangements from an affiliate of the underwriter, which is borrowing the shares, as Share Borrower, from us.
+Concurrently with this offering, up to 30,000,000 of shares of our common stock will be offered, by means of a separate prospectus supplement and accompanying prospectus, by the selling stockholders named therein (which may include the underwriter or its affiliates), who will borrow such shares through lending arrangements from an affiliate of the underwriter, which is borrowing the shares, as Share Borrower, from us.
 The borrowed shares were issued by us to facilitate this lending arrangement.
 The borrowed shares are newly-issued shares issued in connection with this transaction and will be cancelled or held as treasury shares by us upon the expiration or the early termination of the share lending arrangements.
-As of the date of the closing of the offering, taking into account the maximum number of shares that may be issued in connection with this share lending arrangement, we will have shares issued and outstanding.
-None of the Share Borrower, its affiliates or us will receive any proceeds of the offering or sale of the borrowed shares, except to the extent any affiliate of the underwriter is named as a selling stockholder or as otherwise described below.
+As of the date of this prospectus supplement, taking into account the maximum number of shares that may be issued in connection with this share lending arrangement, we would have 616,331,543 shares issued and outstanding.
+None of the Share Borrower, its affiliates or us will receive any proceeds of the offering or sale of the borrowed shares, except to the extent the underwriter or any of its affiliates is named as a selling stockholder or as otherwise described below.